lucas98sf/thoughtful-ai-challenge/README.md

 ## Results

-🚀 After running the bot, check out the `log.html` under the `output` -folder.
+🚀 After running the bot, check the `output` folder for:

+- The `log.html` file, which contains the execution log.
+- The `news_images.zip` file, which includes all downloaded images.
-The downloaded images will alse be under the `output` -folder, together with a `news.xlsx` file that contains the news information
+- The `news.xlsx` file, which contains the news information.